JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 My dad didn’t have a camera back then, so we just waited patiently near the edge of the aisle for Goofy to come by and shake our hands with his big, white gloved hand.

 Without much warning, Goofy came close to me, grabbed my hand and shook it pretty violently.
 I mean I was a 7 year old kid at the time and felt the heavy wave of the shake all the way up my arm and up to my shoulder.
-He shook my dad’s hand as well and—to my dad’s credit—he feigned genuine excitement when he exclaimed with kind-hearted, calculatd dad-joy that he had just met Goofy.
+He shook my dad’s hand as well and—to my dad’s credit—he feigned genuine excitement when he exclaimed with kind-hearted, calculated dad-joy that he had just met Goofy.

 And as quickly and suddenly as he appeared, Goofy ran up the aisle and disappeared out the main doors of the theater.
 And soon enough the rest of us followed his lead and headed out onto the streets of Times Square.